18F/react-redux-event-demo/README.md

 `npm run build` creates the javascript bundle, this time minified and without sourcemaps.

 `npm test` runs all of the mocha tests.
 Most of these should be unit tests with some integration tests when necessary.
-We're not shooting for 100% code coverage (_congratulations! you've copied your configuration!_ or _you've copied the DOM structure again, yeah!_), but we should have very good reasons when we have uncovered code.
+We're not expecting to get 100% code coverage (_congratulations! you've copied your configuration!_ or _you've copied the DOM structure again, yeah!_), but we want to get as close to it as we can and should have very good reasons when we have uncovered code.
 Since we're transpiling our imports to CommonJS requires with babel, we can use proxyquire to specify the exact behavior of our dependencies when writing tests.

 `npm run coverage` runs the tests and creates the code coverage report to be found at `coverage/index.html`